0808 808 4000 Get help now

 Many IPs will offer a free initial meeting to look at whether an IVA is suitable in your situation.
 Some IPs will demand an up-front fee before putting forward the IVA proposal.
 This could mean that if the proposal is refused by your creditors, you will lose the money you have paid to the IP up until that point.
 Other IPs may still charge you some fees if you start the process but then decide not to go ahead in the end.

-You may be asked to pay some form of payment protection insurance to cover you against death, unemployment and so on.
+You may be asked to pay for some form of payment protection insurance to cover you against death, unemployment and so on.
 Your IP should tell you about any insurance cover they have arranged and how much this will cost you.
 It will usually be built into the initial fees you have to pay to your IP.

 If you use an IP from National Debtline’s special panel, we will receive part of the fee they will charge you.
 This is for the work we have carried out collecting information about your circumstances.
 We will use any payments we receive to support our ongoing charity work of giving help and advice to people with debt problems.